 The 12 Basic Hatha Yoga Poses

 The 12 basic yoga poses of Hatha Yoga activates the Chakra energy that is the sacred energy channels present in your body.
 These yoga asanas improve flexibility in your spine, stimulate the immune system, and strengthen every body part.

 Hatha Yoga asanas also prevent numerous health problems like diabetes, stress-related problems, sexual disorders, and arthritis among others.
 In other words, daily practice of these yoga asanas help you maintain good physical, mental, and spiritual health.

-Let us now understand the 12 poses in details.
+Let us now understand the 12 poses in detail.

 1. Headstand Pose (Sirsasana)

-Known as the King of all yoga asanas, headstand pose gives your face a rush of fresh nutrients and oxygen to make your skin glow.
+Known as the King of all yoga asanas, the headstand pose gives your face a rush of fresh nutrients and oxygen to make your skin glow.
 The increased blood flow and rush of nutrients to your head also prevent hair fall.

 Sirsasana detoxifies your adrenal glands to create a happy mood that helps you prevent depression, anxiety, and stress.
 A major benefit for your physical health is this asana helps you develop stronger core muscles and minimizes the risk of a stroke.
 Doing a Yoga Alliance certification course will help you know about this yoga asana.

 2. Plough Pose (Halasana)

 Halasana is an inverted back-stretching Hatha Yoga Pose that offers your back flexibility and back muscles with strength.
 It stimulates your reproductive organs, strengthens the immune system, and thyroid glands.

 Plough Pose is an excellent yoga asana for women during menopause.
 This offers your spine flexibility and helps with weight loss.

 3. Sitting Forward Bend Pose (Paschimottasana)

-The best Hatha yoga pose to calm your mind and relieve stress is Paschimottasana.
+The best Hatha yoga poses to calm your mind and relieve stress is Paschimottasana.
 Although you practice this pose after your body is warmed up it provides your entire body a good stretch.
 If you are diabetic or have high blood pressure practice this yoga asana.